-EMP Activities Observation/ Status Status till end of this
+EMP Refer Activities Observation/ Status till end of last Status till end of this Period

-Refer till end of last Period

-ence Observation/ Period
+ence Observation/Period

-13bi Has the Contractor carried out Health
+12bi Has the Contractor carried out Health

 Safety training for workers?
 (Please

 provide details of training carried out).

 This should include the details of

 carrying out the induction training,

 refresher training etc.

-Special Condition

-Has the precautionary measures which

-were suggested for the cultural property

-implemented